- Attractive looks inside…

 The 2020 Lexus RC has aced what crash tests have been performed, and it comes well-equipped with collision-avoidance tech.
 However, until the NHTSA tests one, we’ll have to refrain from scoring it here.

-The IIHS said the car earned top marks in its crash tests and its evaluation of the car’s collision-avoidance features, though it hasn’t tested the coupe’s headlights and thus withholds its Top Safety Pick score.
+The IIHS said the car earned top "Good" marks in its crash tests and its evaluation of the car’s collision-avoidance features, though it hasn’t tested the coupe’s headlights and thus withholds its Top Safety Pick award.

 Every RC comes equipped with automatic emergency braking with pedestrian detection, adaptive cruise control, blind-spot monitors, and active lane control.